Tammo0987/Plugin-Starter/README.md

 # Plugin Starter

-This project should create minecraft plugin boilerplate code via CLI or maybe later, from a webinterface.
+This project should create minecraft plugin boilerplate code via CLI or from a webinterface.

 It is currently a project, where I am working on in my streams.